jvrsantacruz/mp3hash/README.rst

 Testing environment
 -------------------

-You're adviced to use a virtualenv
+You're encouraged to use a *virtualenv*

 ::

     $ virtualenv --python python2 --distribute env
-    $ . env/bin/activate
+    $ source env/bin/activate

-Once into the virtualenv, install the package and the testing dependences.
+Once into the *virtualenv*, install the package and the testing dependences.

 ::